 Utilizing Food Energetics to Help Dogs with Allergies

 Traditional Chinese Medicine teaches that all food has a natural energy that can interact with your pet’s energy.
+Allergies like medical conditions, are symptoms of underlying disharmony within the body.
 Food energetics refers to this holistic approach to canine health, understanding that foods have warming or cooling properties that can either warm or cool your pet’s body.
 Any imbalance, either too hot or too cold can cause symptoms such as food sensitivities, skin irritation and/or itchiness.

 For those of us not familiar with Chinese Medicine, think of this way.
 On a hot day, do we tend to eat cold watermelon or a salad and drink ice tea?
 What about when it is cold outside, do you prefer a warm soup or chili and maybe a hot tea or cocoa?
 That is your body telling you what foods you need to balance your own natural energy.
 This same concept can be applied to dogs to help control allergies, decrease inflammation and improve their immune system.